chaijs/check-error/README.md

 The primary export of `check-error` is an object which has the following methods:

 * `compatibleInstance(err, errorLike)` - Checks if an error is compatible with another `errorLike` object.
-If `errorLike` is an error instance we do a strict comparison, otherwise we return `true` by default.
+If `errorLike` is an error instance we do a strict comparison, otherwise we return `false` by default, because instances of objects can only be compatible if they're both error instances.
 * `compatibleConstructor(err, errorLike)` - Checks if an error's constructor is compatible with another `errorLike` object.
 If `err` has the same constructor as `errorLike` or if `err` is an instance of `errorLike`.
 * `compatibleMessage(err, errMatcher)` - Checks if an error message is compatible with an `errMatcher` RegExp or String (we check if the message contains the String).
-* `getConstructorName(errorLike)` - Retrieves the name of a constructor, an error's constructor or `err` itself if it's not an error instance or constructor.
+* `getConstructorName(errorLike)` - Retrieves the name of a constructor, an error's constructor or `errorLike` itself if it's not an error instance or constructor.
 * `getMessage(err)` - Retrieves the message of an error or `err` itself if it's a String.
 If `err` or `err.message` is undefined we return an empty String.

 ```js